DIY potting table bench

 Materials Used

-In addition, there were 3 long sections of short privacy fence, that been cut off for a dog pen.
+In addition, there were 3 long sections of a short privacy fence that had been cut off for a dog pen.

 This is the dismantling process.
-I ended up using two full sections of the short fencing.
-The coke can is there for depositing loose nails.
+I ended up using two whole sections of the short fencing.
+The Coke can is there for depositing loose nails.

-There were a couple of choices for the location of the potting bench, up against the house, or maybe on the deck.
-However as we started putting it together, Jamie pointed out this concrete pad that sits between the overhead door of her garage and a set of large swinging doors.
+There were a couple of choices for the location of the potting bench: up against the house or on the deck.
+However, as we started putting it together, Jamie pointed out this concrete pad that sits between the overhead door of her garage and a set of large swinging doors.
 You can see how perfectly it fits there.

 Protect DIY Potting Table with Thompson’s Water Seal